 Yes, because recent awards are based on higher average earnings.
-Age annuities awarded to career railroad employees retiring at the end of fiscal year 2017 averaged about \$4,030 a month while monthly benefits awarded to workers retiring at full retirement age under social security averaged nearly \$1,855.
-If spouse benefits are added, the combined benefits for the employee and spouse would total \$5,560 under railroad retirement coverage, compared to \$2,780 under social security.
-Adding a supplemental annuity to the railroad family's benefit increases average total benefits for current career rail retirees to over \$5,590 a month.
+Age annuities awarded to career railroad employees retiring in fiscal year 2018 averaged about \$4,175 a month while monthly benefits awarded to workers retiring at full retirement age under social security averaged nearly \$1,915.
+If spouse benefits are added, the combined benefits for the employee and spouse would total \$5,815 under railroad retirement coverage, compared to \$2,875 under social security.
+Adding a supplemental annuity to the railroad family's benefit increases average total benefits for current career rail retirees to about \$5,850 a month.